Help! My Cat Hates Me!

 Regardless of the cause, it’s easy to be overcome with irritation when your cat attacks you or anyone else in your house (especially if it seems to come out of nowhere), but try to take a second to find a link to what the cause may be.

 Once you have found the issue, figure out a way to solve it.
 According to indoorpet.osu.edu, cats depend on us to keep their surroundings stable and safe.
 Providing a safe environment for your cat is a powerful tool for easing tension.
-This safe space will help her calm down and keep her from lashing out at you or any pets.
+This safe space will help him or her calm down and keep him or her from lashing out at you or any pets.

 When Aggression Doesn’t Change